Goodbye HR, hello people

 All this means HR and people teams are free to focus on people, and have wider support to do so from the rest of the business.

-These people-centred organizations – or, ‘People Companies’ – are organizations which truly put their people at the heart of what they do.
+These people-centered organizations – or, ‘People Companies’ – are organizations which truly put their people at the heart of what they do.
 They have certain characteristics which set them apart from others.
 Most of all, they acknowledge that the people agenda is not the sole responsibility of the Human Resources department, and this is reflected in how they engage their workforce.

 People Companies understand that HR operations as we know it is transitioning to automation and augmented intelligence; gut feel and spreadsheets is moving towards People Science and analytics; traditional recruitment methods are making way for employer branding and People Marketing; occasional clunky HR systems are transforming to on-demand mobile apps, designed for employees; company training is being facilitated through autonomous and social learning; year-end reviews are being replaced with continuous performance conversations; and annual engagement measures are being replaced with continually creating great workforce experiences.